 - Do not ever check a bag.

 - Do not ever gate-check a bag.
 They won’t lose it, but it will cost you at least 10 minutes of waiting for the air-stevedores to pull it out of the plane.

 Choosing the Carry-On

-- If you’re wearing a suit, use a garment bag.
-Clever YouTube videos about folding suits into a roller board will do you wrong.
+- If you’re wearing a suit, prefer a garment bag.
+Clever YouTube videos about folding suits into a roller board will fill you with misplaced hope.

 - If you’re not wearing a suit, you will save your back, shoulder, elbow, and neck by using a roller board.

 - If you are flying on a Canadair Regional Jet, make sure you have a small roller board or carry your things in a duffle, like a gentleman.
 Most garment bags will fit.
 Otherwise, they’ll make you gate-check.

 - The Muji garment bags are magic and apparently no longer for sale.
 They zip in half, have two interior pockets, one massive exterior pocket, and you can still get on a CRJ if you overpack.
 They can be murder on your back, though.
 If it’s feeling heavy, it’s time to get a rolling garment bag.